catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 <img src="/RocksmithTookitGUI/DLCManager/Screenshot2.png" alt="Song Metadata DB Screen"/>

 # Official tool / MAster Branch bugs:
-[ ] CICAGO 26 25 original SONG FAILS AT PACK
+[-] CICAGO 26 25 original SONG FAILS AT PACK
-[ ] open ticket for the dlcpackagedata crash for 311 down in [ ] song fails at import
+[-] open ticket for the dlcpackagedata crash for 311 down in

 ## ToDos/bugs:

-[-] small feature: when opening MainDB and detecting directory check runs, if next directory exists (give a change to empty the db then if possible)
-[-] small improv: add the proper lasconvdate in the db [ ] make sure its read only once when imported and not anymore in the duplication management section [-] vs blue maybe also yes blue (blu happens also when small 1bite amybe 2 diff in filesize [ ] feat:		 Alternate No for duplicates logic
+[ ] make sure its read only once when imported and not anymore in the duplication management section [ ] feat:		 Alternate No for duplicates logic
 [ ] feat:		 Include Standardization names into duplication checks [ ] big feature: get the volume of the audio file and then compare against the rest or a norm